+Start out with an automation project plan.
 Identify the kind of projects your team tackles most often, and create workflow templates for them in your work management platform.
 Each time you start a new project, you can simply clone them.
 Key components like dependencies, task duration, assignees, and reports are simply copied over.

 Templatized processes save high-performance marketing teams a ton of time, freeing resources for more complex or custom projects.
 They also make it easier to measure and improve performance over time, driving repeatable wins for your team.

 4) Removing Performance Bottlenecks

 Digging into your work management data not only highlights repetitive work, but also helps identify common roadblocks.
 Are projects getting stuck in the same process step?
 Is there a particular handoff causing problems?

 What’s more, a manual feedback process causes multiple issues.
 Communications get misplaced across email, stakeholders often fail to realize the project is waiting on their approval, and different file versions float around inboxes.